HL7/case-reporting/source/pages/balloters.md

     > (a.k.a.
 HL7 CDA® R2 Implementation Guide: Reportability Response,
     > Release 1 STU Release 1.0 - US Realm)

-#### 2. The framing of technical transactions for the exchange of the eICR, the Reportability Response, and future supplemental reporting information in the milieu of supporting the following:
+#### 2. The framing of technical transactions for the exchange of the eICR, the Reportability Response, and future supplemental reporting information

+Supporting the following:

   - Point-to-point exchange